 - Slowly ease the load off the hand crank at the end of the rotation. - ► Apply the parking brake (see "5.6.2 Parking brake", pg.
 31). - Ensure that the ground is load-bearing and level. - Use wheel chocks to prevent the trailer from rolling away (see "5.1 Using wheel chocks", pg.
-20). - Lift the hand crank from the bracket. - ► Engage the hand crank on the hand crank drive shaft until it locks in place. - ➤ Switch on rapid speed by pulling out the hand crank (see "Fig. 5-3: Load speed and rapid speed of the landing leg winch", pg.
-22). - Wind down the landing leg winch until it touches the ground.
+20). - Lift the hand crank from the bracket.

+- Engage the hand crank on the crank drive shaft until it locks into place. - Switch on rapid speed by pulling out the hand crank. - Wind down the landing leg winch until it touches the ground.
 Ensure a neutral foot position, landing leg foot in centre position.

-Fig. 5-4: Neutral landing leg foot position
+Fig. 5-3: Neutral landing leg foot position

-Wind down the landing leg winch until it touches the ground.

-- Switch on load speed by pushing in the hand crank (see "Fig. 5-3: Load speed and rapid speed of the landing leg winch". pg.
-22). - Use the hand crank to wind to the desired support height.
-Do not fully unload the wheels while doing so. - Use the rear braces, if available. - Secure the hand crank in the bracket. - ✓ The landing leg winch is extended and the trailer is supported.
+- Wind down the landing leg winch until it touches the ground. - Switch on load speed by pushing in the hand crank . - Use the hand crank to wind to the desired support height.
+Do not fully unload the wheels while doing so. - Use the rear braces, if available Rear braces. - Secure the hand crank in the bracket. - ✓ The landing leg winch is extended and the trailer is supported.